copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * **Relations** - yup - titles, crew on films, episodes, etc.
 * **Full Text Search** - yes - pretty much everything could be put in search.
 * **Geospatial** - no - :-( - I was hoping for some shoot location information this time.
-* **Fun** - its movies!
+* **Fun** - it is movies!

-I've used IMDB in the past as a dataset for doing demonstrations, and its always fun to look at.
+I've used IMDB in the past as a dataset for doing demonstrations, and it is always fun to look at.
 Not really sure if I want to use it again.

 ## Decision time